5jjCopter/EzWifibroadcast/How-to's.md

 - If you have some other means of transmitting the telemetry to the ground (e.g. an LRS with serial downlink or 3DR dongles) choose `TELEMETRY_TRANSMISSION=external` to receive the telemetry stream on the ground Pi serial port.
 If using external telemetry transmission, also configure `EXTERNAL_TELEMETRY_SERIALPORT_GROUND=` and `EXTERNAL_TELEMETRY_SERIALPORT_GROUND_BAUDRATE=`

 NOTE: Before Release 1.6 there is a bug and a workaround that can (but not necessarily will) cause telemetry data corruption.
-Read [this](https://github.com/bortek/EZ-WifiBroadcast/issues/31)fir details
+Read [this](https://github.com/bortek/EZ-WifiBroadcast/issues/31) for details.

 ### 2. Configure telemetry protocol and OSD options in osdconfig.txt (only on the RX)